gera3d/wow-wallpaper/README.md

-# Turtle WoW Loading Screen Creator
+# WoW Loading Screen Creator

-A web-based tool for creating custom loading screen packs for Turtle WoW (Vanilla 1.12.1).
+A web-based tool for creating custom loading screen packs for World of Warcraft private servers (Vanilla 1.12.1).
 Built with React, TypeScript, and hosted on GitHub Pages.

 ## 🎮 Features